 The Master’s Fellowships at the University of Winnipeg, University of Manitoba, and Canadian Mennonite University and the Postdoctoral Fellowships may not be renewed and must be used in the year they are granted.

 Masters and Ph.D.
 Fellowships may be held concurrently with other awards.
 Other sources of funding should be clearly outlined in the application.
 The Foundation reserves the right to consider the total funding available for a candidate in making its selection.
 A Postdoctoral Fellowship may not be held concurrently with another Postdoctoral Fellowship award.

 Master’s and Ph.D.
 Fellowships held at the University of Winnipeg or the University of Manitoba must be supervised by a faculty member in Mennonite Studies at the University of Winnipeg.
 Master’s Fellowships held at Canadian Mennonite University may be supervised by a CMU faculty member in the Bible and Theological Studies Department.
 Postdoctoral Fellowships are also typically supervised by a faculty member in Mennonite Studies at the University Winnipeg.

-Under special circumstances, Fellowships at the Ph.D. and Postdoctoral levels may be supervised by a professor from another university, to be designated by the Chair in Mennonite Studies at the University of Winnipeg.
+Under special circumstances, Fellowships at the Ph.D. and Postdoctoral levels may be supervised by a professor from another university, to be designated by a faculty member in Mennonite Studies at the University of Winnipeg.
 Please contact us with inquiries regarding supervision of the Foundation’s Fellowships.

 Fellowships are disbursed in two installments, one when the Fellowship is taken up, and one six months thereafter.
 Renewals are subject to receiving a satisfactory progress report.